vuesion/vuesion/docs/introduction.md

 ## Todo

-This is an every evolving project, if you want to help or you have an idea how to improve this project - **feel free to file an [issue](https://github.com/devCrossNet/vue-starter/issues)**
+This is an ever-evolving project, if you want to help or you have an idea how to improve this project - **feel free to file an [issue](https://github.com/devCrossNet/vue-starter/issues)**